-- Hello Barbie: a microphone on Barbie’s necklace that listens to and responds to a child
+- Hello Barbie has a microphone on Barbie’s necklace that listens to and responds to a child.

-- Experience uses AI tools to sort through records and determine what data points are important to help people make sound financial decisions.
+- Experian uses AI tools to sort through records and determine what data points are important to help people make sound financial decisions.

 - Volvo is using artificial intelligence to predict when a vehicle needs service, or its parts are about to fail.